manoel-linux/deb2xbps-shlibs-voidpackages/README.md

 # --arch=...
 Add an architecture for the package to run on
 # --rev=...
 Set package revision.
 Alternative to -y
 # --help                      Show this help page

+# Project Status

+- The deb2xbps project is currently in development.
+The latest stable version is 0.3.6.
+We aim to provide regular updates and add more features in the future.

+# License

+- deb2xbps is licensed under the MIT License.
+See the LICENSE file for more information.

+# Acknowledgements

+- We would like to thank the open-source community for their support and the libraries used in the development of deb2xbps.